pkiraly/pkiraly.github.io/topics.md

 <p>Research questions and tasks (Computer Science): </p>
 <ul>
-  <li>Investigate if there is a machine readable (RDF/XML schema) representation of the AACR2</li>
+  <li>Investigate if there is a machine readable (RDF/XML schema) representation of the AACR2
-  <li>Investigate the AACR2 documentation</li>
+* Investigate the AACR2 documentation
-  <li>Create a machine readable, MQAD API compliant ruleset from the AACR2 rules (either as Java code or a YAML/JSON configuration file)</li>
+* Create a machine readable, MQAD API compliant ruleset from the AACR2 rules (either as Java code or a YAML/JSON configuration file)
-  <li>Run analyses in QA catalogue</li>
+* Run analyses in QA catalogue</li>
 </ul>

 <p>Research questions and tasks (Humanities): </p>
 <ul>
-  <li>Literature review on AACR2, focusing on the data quality aspects</li>
+  <li>Literature review on AACR2, focusing on the data quality aspects
-  <li>Survey library metadata experts and researchers who work with AACR2 based records about the metadata quality aspects.
-Based on the findings, define a set of requirements against AACR2 data elements as a textual document or with SHACL expressions.</li>
+* Survey library metadata experts and researchers who work with AACR2 based records about the metadata quality aspects.
+Based on the findings, define a set of requirements against AACR2 data elements as a textual document or with SHACL expressions.
-  <li>Test the implementation, and create an evidence-based report on the quality related issues found in particular catalogues.</li>
+* Test the implementation, and create an evidence-based report on the quality related issues found in particular catalogues.</li>
 </ul>

 <p>Data sources:</p>